Yrsa Daley-Ward: Life and career

 Daley-Ward has used social media platforms such as Instagram and Twitter in order to promote her work and connect with her fans.
 She also made an appearance in a TEDx Talk conference with her talk Your Stories and You.

-In her writings, Daley-Ward has been known to openly discuss her relationships with women, and has even become a poster child for the LGBTQ+ community, but she refuses to make her sexuality a big deal.
-She says that her poems are meant for people of all sexual preferences.

 Daley-Ward has been quoted as saying: "If you're afraid to write it, that's a good sign.
 I suppose you know you're writing the truth when you're terrified".
 In an interview with ELLE, she talks openly about her past and struggles along her own journey in developing thicker skin in the face of criticism.

 In June 2018, her new book The Terrible was published, a coming-of-age memoir that The Evening Standard called "a rare combination of literary brilliance, originality of voice and a narrative that commands you to keep going until you’ve reached the last page", while the reviewer for The Sunday Times described Daley-Ward as "a stylish writer, as well as an unusual voice".
 The same month, Daley-Ward discussed her life on BBC Radio Four's Woman's Hour and read her poem "Poetry".
-In 2019 The Terrible won the PEN/Ackerley Prize.
+In 2019, The Terrible won the PEN/Ackerley Prize.

 Daley-Ward co-wrote Black Is King, Beyoncé's musical film and visual album, which serves as a visual companion to the 2019 album The Lion King: The Gift.
 Daley-Ward's work has appeared in many publications worldwide, including Vogue, Elle, Harper's Bazaar, Dazed, Playboy and Notion.
 She is also a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Daley-Ward's 2021 book, The How – Notes on the Great Work of Meeting Yourself, is "a compilation of essays, poems, heartfelt musings and earnest advice that provides a 'nudge toward' finding your voice".

+In July 2024, Daley-Ward was awarded an Honorary Doctorate by Lancaster University.

+Daley-Ward's 2025 book, The Catch is "a deeper look into motherhood, sisterhood, and what it's like to take one path over the other."